C

 cisgender (adjective, social construct)

-Denoting or relating to a person whose sense of personal identity and gender corresponds with their birth sex.
-(OD)
+Denoting or relating to a person whose sense of personal identity and gender corresponds with their birth sex; not transgender.
+(NOA)

 Of, relating to, or being a person whose gender identity corresponds with the sex the person had or was identified as having at birth.
 (MW)